open-modding-alliance/.github/profile/README.md

-# 🙋‍♀️ Open Modding Alliance
-At it's core, Open Modding Alliance is about sharing tools, knowledge and assets for Farming Simulator mods.
+🙋‍♀️ At it's core, Open Modding Alliance is about sharing tools, knowledge and assets for Farming Simulator mods.

-**Our Manifesto:** Be kind.
-Share your knowledge.
-Help your fellow modders.

 ### 🌈 Want to Contribute?
 Collaboration is the heart of the alliance and we want you to contribute.
 There is currently four ways you can do this: